 She is one of the organisers of the international series of Symposiums on Meaningful Work, with events so far held at Oxford and Auckland , New Zealand, and one planned for 2018 in Amsterdam; she was co-organiser of a caucus on meaningful work held at the 2016 US Academy of Management Conference.
 Previously, she led a series of seminars funded by the ESRC that brought together academics and practitioners around the topic of engagement.
 Currently, she is leading research projects focused on how individuals find meaningful work, temporality and the experience of work (funded by BA/Leverhulme), and the impact purposeful leaders have on their followers (funded by the CIPD).
 She is also co-editor of a forthcoming special issue of the Journal of Management Studies on meaningful work.

 Katie is a Fellow of the Academy of Social Sciences, Higher Education Academy and the RSA, and Academic Fellow of the Chartered Institute of Personnel and Development.
 She is an Honorary Fellow at the Institute for Employment Studies.
 She has previously been Trustee and Non-Executive Director of the Involvement and Participation Association, and Co-Chair of the Steering Committee of the Engage for Success ‘Guru Group’.
 She was a regular judge for the Institute of Customer Service Employee Engagement awards.
 Katie has a PhD from London Business School and a BA from Durham University.
-Her academic roles have including Chief Examiner, Global MBA Programme, London Business School, Visiting Professor, University of Kent, Associate Editor of Human Resource Management Journal, and member of the Editorial Board of Work, Employment and Society.
+Her academic roles have including Chief Examiner, Global MBA Programme, London Business School, Visiting Professor, University of Kent, Associate Editor of Human Resource Management Journal, and member of the Editorial Boards of Work, Employment and Society and Human Resource Management.

 She has raised funding of almost £1m to support her research from the Economic and Social Research Council, CIPD, National Institute for Health Research/ BA/Leverhulme and industry.